RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Abstract

 \section{Abstract}

-Recent advancements in Large Language Models (LLMs) have led to significant breakthroughs in various artificial intelligence applications.
-However, their sophisticated capabilities also introduce severe safety concerns, particularly the generation of harmful content through jailbreak attacks.
-Current safety testing for LLMs often relies on static datasets and lacks systematic criteria to evaluate the quality and adequacy of these tests.
-While coverage criteria have been effective for smaller neural networks, they are not directly applicable to LLMs due to scalability issues and differing objectives.
-To address these challenges, this paper introduces RACA (Representation-Aware Coverage criteriA), a novel set of coverage criteria specifically designed for LLM safety testing.
-RACA leverages representation engineering to focus on safety-critical concepts within LLMs, thereby reducing dimensionality and filtering out irrelevant information.
-The framework operates in three stages: first, it identifies safety-critical representations using a small, expert-curated calibration set of jailbreak prompts.
-Second, it calculates conceptual activation scores for a given test suite based on these representations.
-Finally, it computes coverage results using six sub-criteria that assess both individual and compositional safety concepts.
-We conduct comprehensive experiments to validate RACA's effectiveness, applicability, and generalization, where the results demonstrate that RACA successfully identifies high-quality jailbreak prompts and is superior to traditional neuron-level criteria.
-We also showcase its practical application in real-world scenarios, such as test set prioritization and attack prompt sampling.
-Furthermore, our findings confirm RACA's generalization to various scenarios and its robustness across various configurations.
-Overall, RACA provides a new framework for evaluating the safety of LLMs, contributing a valuable technique to the field of testing for AI.
+Large Language Models (LLMs) face severe safety risks from jailbreak attacks, yet current safety testing largely relies on static datasets and lacks systematic criteria to evaluate test suite quality and adequacy.
+While coverage criteria have proven effective for smaller neural networks, they are impractical for LLMs due to computational overhead and the entanglement of safety-critical signals with irrelevant neuron activations.
+To address these issues, we propose RACC (Representation-Aware Coverage Criteria), a set of coverage criteria specialized for LLM safety testing.
+RACC first extracts safety representations from the LLM's hidden states using a small calibration set of harmful prompts, then measures test prompts' concept activations against these directions, and finally computes coverage through six criteria assessing both individual and compositional safety concept coverage.
+Experiments on multiple LLMs and safety benchmarks show that RACC reliably rewards high-quality jailbreak test suites while remaining insensitive to redundant or invalid inputs, which is a key distinction that neuron-level criteria fail to make.
+We further demonstrate RACC's practical value in two applications, including test suite prioritization and attack prompt sampling, and validate its generalization across diverse settings and configurations.
+Overall, RACC provides a scalable and principled foundation for coverage-guided LLM safety testing.